-For 8 years Pascal had hid those words in his coat, withdrawing them now & again to read them and be reminded of the moment when grace has seized his soul.
+For eight years Pascal had hid those words in his coat, withdrawing them now and again to read them and be reminded of the moment when grace seized his soul.

-Pascal’s mother died when he was only 3.
-His father, Stephen Pascal, began the education of the 3 children, Gilbert, Blaise, & Jacqueline.
+Pascal’s mother died when he was only three.
+His father, Stephen Pascal, began the education of his children, Gilbert, Blaise, and Jacqueline.
 Occasionally he took the young Blaise with him to meetings of the Academy of Science.
 The youth’s scientific curiosity was aroused.

-Before he reached the age of 27 Pascal had gained the admiration of mathematicians in Paris; had invented the calculating machine for his father who was a busy tax-collector; and had discovered the basic principles of atmospheric & hydraulic pressures.
-He belonged to the age of scientific greats.
+Before he reached the age of 27 Pascal had gained the admiration of mathematicians in Paris; had invented the calculating machine for his father who was a busy tax-collector; and had discovered the basic principles of atmospheric and hydraulic pressures.
+He belonged to the age of the Scientific Greats.

 They told the Pascals physical suffering was an illustration of a basic religious truth: man is helpless; a miserable creature.
 Blaise had seldom enjoyed a day without pain.
 He knew how helpless physicians could be, so the argument struck him with unusual force.
 It deepened his sense of the tragic mystery of life.